fossasia/meilix/README.md

 [![Join the chat at https://gitter.im/fossasia/meilix](https://badges.gitter.im/fossasia/meilix.svg)](https://gitter.im/fossasia/meilix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/fossasia/meilix.svg?branch=master)](https://travis-ci.org/fossasia/meilix)

-Beautiful LXQt (http://lubuntu.net) based Linux OS for Hotels and Public Event Kiosks with a system lock.
+Beautiful Linux OS for Hotels and Public Event Kiosks with a system lock.
 Features:
+* We use lxqt as the standard Desktop Environment
-* Based on lxqt and ubuntu
+* based on a ubuntu/debian architecture
 * Light weight
 * Fast
-* Contains neccessary packages
-* PPA synced with github
+* Reasonable pre-settings

 ## Customizing Distribution

-- After cloning open build.sh to change.
-Read comment in build.sh to understand how to change.
+- After cloning use build.sh to build an ISO.
-(Note: Please not change anything at # Install core packages and do not delete any in hotelos folder).

 ### Creating a metapackage
 Creating a metapackage is really easy, we will make use of [equivs](http://apt.ubuntu.com/p/equivs) to make our metapackage.